Are You Finishing Strong? Or Flaming Out Before the Finish Line?

 • Men I walked with in ministry have abandoned the faith — one said recently he doesn’t know if he still believes in God!

-• Even Moses faltered near the end — not in his faith, but in his conduct.
+• Even Moses faltered in the "home stretch" of his earthly race — not in his faith, but in his conduct.

 1 Corinthians 10:1, 6, 12, KJV Moreover, brethren, I would not that ye should be ignorant, how that all our fathers were under the cloud, and all passed through the sea ...
 Now these things were our examples, to the intent we should not lust after evil things, as they also lusted....
 Wherefore let him that thinketh he standeth take heed lest he fall.